Mexico has developed an extensive transportation network to meet the needs of the economy.

 In 1994, Metro Constitución de 1917 opened, as did Metro Garibaldi, named after the grandson of Italian fighter for independence, Giuseppi Garibaldi.
 The grandson had been a participant in the Mexican Revolution.

-In 1999, the radical anarchist Ricardo Flores Magón was honoured with the Metro Ricardo Flores Magón station.
+In 1999, the radical anarchist Ricardo Flores Magón was honored with the Metro Ricardo Flores Magón station.
 Also opening in 1999 was Metro Romero Rubio, named after the leader of Porfirio Díaz’s Cientificos, whose daughter Carmen Romero Rubio became Díaz’s second wife.

 In 2012, a new Metro line opened with a Metro Hospital 20 de Noviembre stop, a hospital named after the date that Francisco I. Madero in his 1910 Plan de San Luis Potosí called for rebellion against Díaz.

-There are no Metro stops named for Madero, Carranza, Obregón, or Calles, and only an oblique reference to Villa in Metro División del Norte.
+There are no Metro stops named for Madero, Carranza, Obregón, or Calles and only an oblique reference to Villa in Metro División del Norte.

 Each station is identified by a minimalist logo, first designed by Lance Wyman, who had also designed the logo for the 1968 Mexico Olympics.
 Logos are generally related to the name of the station or the area around it.